scriptituk/tv-test-card-maker/README-beta.md

 Custom elements, namely [custom shapes](#custom-shapes), [custom images](#custom-images) and [custom text](#custom-text), are a major design feature which enable graphic shapes, images, EPS[^6] vector graphics and text objects to be placed anywhere, each with comprehensive formatting options, in ordered layers.
-For instance, captions are custom-text elements and the Carole Hersee image is a custom-image element.
+For instance, captions are custom-text elements and the Carole Hersee photo is a custom-image element.

 </details>